rago89/my-study-guide/arrays.md

   a.find(x => x % 7 === 0) // => undefined: no multiples of 7 in the array
 ```

 - **The findIndex() method** this method stop iterating the first time the predicate finds an element.
-When that happens,  returns the index of the element, if not matches fund find return -1
+When that happens,  returns the index of the element, if not matches fund findIndex return -1

 ```js
   let a = [1,2,3,4,5];